MeteoSwiss/opendata/README.md

 <!-- We keep interested parties and users up to date on our plans and changes:
 - Register here for [our mailing list](...). -->

-## Understanding MeteoSwiss' Open Data
+## Understanding MeteoSwiss' Open Data products
-The documentation of each Open Data product listed below explains what the data represents, its models, abstractions and terminology.
+The documentation of each **Open Data product** listed below explains what the data represents, its models, abstractions and terminology.

 ### A - Ground-based Measurements
 |    | Open Data product | generated | integrated | accessible |